FahadBinQaiser/FahadBinQaiser/README.md

-Are you looking for a person that can make stunning websites according to your demand?<br>
+Are you looking for a person who can make stunning websites according to your demand?<br>
-Well, You founded the right person.
+Well, You found the right person.

 Hi, I'm Fahad Bin Qaiser.<br>
 A teenager with a passion for web development.

-About me:

-- I'm a teenager web developer with a passion for web development.
-My journey was difficult for me from the start because I'm a self-taught web developer.

 Experience

-- I have a total of 1.5 years experience.
-I started my journey on 21 May 2023, and it's almost 1.5 years now.
+- I have a total of 1.5 years of experience.
+I covered the following tech stack.

 Tech Stack<br>
 I have expertise in these languages and libraries.